kevinobee/markdown-cv/index.md

 A notable contribution was made in delivering Sitecore Services Client (SSC) which is an ASP.NET Web API integration layer for the Sitecore CMS product and replacement for the insecure Item Web API.

-Multiple on-site engagements at the Sitecore Malaysia office mentoring the newly formed Experience Analytics team and assisting with software architecture decisions.
+Multiple on-site engagements at Sitecore Malaysia office mentoring the newly formed Experience Analytics team and assisting with software architecture decisions.

 Worked with Chief Security Officer to push out security awareness to Sitecore development teams.
 Developed PowerShell module for performing automated Sitecore security audit and fix functions.